unboundsecurity/casp-express-deploy/casp-docker/README.md

 ### 1.5.3.
 Docker hangs when starting

-Docker takes several minutes to create the UKC system.
+Docker takes several minutes to create the CASP system.
 If it hangs for too long, use `Ctrl-c` to stop the process and then run the following commands to restart:
 ```bash
 docker-compose down
 docker-compose up